 Agriculture is a major source of nutrient inputs to the Baltic Sea, contributing to over 70-90% of nitrogen and 60-80% of phosphorus diffuse, accounting for almost half of the total waterborne inputs to the sea.
 Additionally, the majority of reactive nitrogen (ammonia) in airborne nitrogen deposition to Baltic Sea also originates from agriculture.
 Since the enlargement of the EU in the Baltic region, agricultural production and fertilizer use in the catchment have increased.

-Milder winters, which have predominated in recent years, also contribute to increased nutrient input, as fields which have previously been frozen for numerous months a year now have increased runoff.
-Climate change scenarios for the future predict increased winter rains in the northern parts of Baltic Sea basin, thus further exacerbating the problem.
+Milder winters, which have predominated in recent years, also contribute to increased nutrient input.
+Fields that were previously frozen and snow-covered for numerous months a year now have increased runoff with higher winter precipitation, not as snow but water.
+Climate change scenarios for the future predict increasing winter rains in the northern parts of Baltic Sea basin, thus further exacerbating the problem.

-In order to reach the overall eutrophication goal for the Baltic Sea, nutrient loads should not exceed the BSAP defined maximum allowable inputs of nitrogen and phosphorus to the Baltic Sea sub-basins.
-The reduction potential for nutrient inputs from agricultural fields encourages further measures to cut losses in this sector, also in the light of improvements in the municipal wastewater treatment sector.
-However, tackling loads from agriculture is challenging and requires tailor-made solutions, to be devised together with competent experts from agricultural field.
+In order to reach the overall eutrophication goal for the Baltic Sea, nutrient loads should not exceed the 2021 Baltic Sea Action Plan (BSAP) defined maximum allowable inputs of nitrogen and phosphorus to the Baltic Sea sub-basins.
+The reduction potential for nutrient inputs from agricultural fields encourages further measures to cut losses in this sector, especially considering improvements in the municipal wastewater treatment sector.
+However, tackling loads from agriculture is challenging and requires tailor-made solutions for sustainable agricultural practices, devised together with competent experts from the agricultural field.